 2. 85% of K-8 students will improve coping skills, healthy social-emotional behaviors, and resiliency, as reflected by assessments that measure students' perception of program safety, support, and opportunity for growth in self-awareness.

 3. 85% of K-8 students will increase knowledge of individual gifts/talents and future careers by participating in career exploration courses, measured by pre/post assessments.

 4. 70% of K-8 students will attend programming at least 70% of the time, measured by daily sign-in sheets.

-Achieving these outcomes ensures we prepare youth for long-term success, as they seamlessly transition to high school and set their sights on college and career.
+Achieving these outcomes ensures we prepare youth for long-term success, as they seamlessly transition to middle school, high school and set their sights on college and career.
 Imagine the sea change in their futures as these students go on to obtain their college degree and create a community where education is valued, employment is expected, and excellence is the norm.